appacademy/Module-2-Resources/week-4/d3-context-bind-call-apply/practices/04-context-arrow-functions/README.md

 Clone the starter from the **Download** link at the bottom of this page.

 ## Instructions

+## Phase 1: Review of Arrow functions

+Convert all the functions in the __review.js__ file into arrow functions.

+## Phase 2: Context with Arrow functions

 You will be debugging a context bug by using a fat arrow function in the class definition.